syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

-I'm a curious Engineering Manager with 17+ years of experience in developing Software and leading Software development teams.
-Living in four countries has enabled me to effectively collaborate in teams with diverse backgrounds.
-Working across industries such as Retail, Telco, Manufacturing and Energy has helped me understand a wide array of business domains.
+I'm a curious Engineering Manager with 17+ years of experience in developing software and leading engineering teams.
+Having lived in 4 countries, I've developed a strong ability to collaborate effectively with diverse and cross-functional teams.
+Having worked across industries such as Retail, Telco, Manufacturing and Energy, enables me to drive customer success, business value, and engineering excellence.

 ### Great Software Engineers from my observation (*in no particular order*)